Arthritis Treatments in Austin, Kyle, Dripping Springs, and San marcos

 When administered by a trained professional, acupuncture can be a time-tested treatment for pain.
 Very fine needles are strategically placed around the body to block or interrupt pain pathways.
 Additionally, exercise regimes such as yoga, pilates, and tai chi can improve arthritis pain in many ways.
 Physically, the stretching and strengthening provided by these programs has a direct positive effect for many with arthritis.

 Greater Austin Pain Center specialists can discuss appropriate pain management options with you to decide what is best.
-There are several types of treatments for arthritis and joint pain.
+There are several types of treatments for arthritis and joint pain, such as:

 Lubricating medication is injected into a joint, most commonly the knees.